HumeAI/empathic-voice-api-js/packages/react/README.md

 (_Optional_) If you wish to use a specific version of your config, pass in the version ID here.

+#### `verboseTranscription?`: boolean

+(_Optional_) A flag to enable verbose transcription.
+Set this query parameter to `true` to have unfinalized user transcripts sent to the client as interim UserMessage messages.
+When `true`, verbose transcription makes the assistant more sensitive to interruptions.
+Defaults to `true`.

 #### `onMessage?`: (message: [JsonMessage](https://github.com/HumeAI/hume-typescript-sdk/blob/ac89e41e45a925f9861eb6d5a1335ab51d5a1c94/src/api/resources/empathicVoice/types/JsonMessage.ts) & { receivedAt: Date;}) => void

 (_Optional_) Callback function to invoke upon receiving a message through the web socket.